lukekarrys/geohashing-ios/README.md

 ## Release
 - `npm start`
-- Once server is ready `npm run release`
+- `npm run release` (once the packager is ready)
-- Launch Xcode and do the following from the [React Native Debugging Docs](https://facebook.github.io/react-native/docs/debugging.html#debugging-react-native-apps):
+- Follow the instructions from the [React Native Debugging Docs](https://facebook.github.io/react-native/docs/debugging.html#debugging-react-native-apps) to disable the developer menu:

 > To disable the developer menu for production builds, open your project in Xcode and select `Product` → `Scheme` → `Edit Scheme...` (or press `⌘ + <`).
 Next, select `Run` from the menu on the left and change the Build Configuration to `Release`.